-Editor’s note: This article is part two of a two part series and it contains explicit references to sexual assault.
+Editor’s note: This article, which is part two of a two-part series, contains explicit references to sexual assault.
+Part one was published on Feb.
+7.

 Where MIT’s response falls short